tektoncd/pipeline/docs/pipelines.md

 For an end-to-end example, see [`Results` in a `PipelineRun`](../examples/v1beta1/pipelineruns/pipelinerun-results.yaml).

+Array results is supported as alpha feature, see [`Array Results` in a `PipelineRun`](../examples/v1beta1/pipelineruns/alpha/pipelinerun-array-results.yaml).

 A `Pipeline Result` is not emitted if any of the following are true:
 - A `PipelineTask` referenced by the `Pipeline Result` failed.
 The `PipelineRun` will also have failed.